North Yorkshire Moors Railway: History

 In 1967, the NYMR Preservation Society was formed, and negotiations began for the purchase of the line.
 After running various open weekends and steam galas during the early 1970s (by permission of British Railways) the NYMRPS transformed itself into a charitable trust to ensure the future of the railway, and became The North York Moors Historical Railway Trust Ltd in 1972.
 Purchase of the line was completed and the necessary Light Railway Order obtained, giving powers to operate the railway.
 The railway was able to reopen for running in 1973 as the North Yorkshire Moors Railway, with much of the traction provided by the North Eastern Locomotive Preservation Group.

 Services to Whitby were also mooted as a possibility; one of the first was in 1987 when 92220 Evening Star worked a service between Pickering and Whitby.
 Since then, services ran sporadically with third party operators (such as the West Coast Railway Company in the early 2000s) as the NYMR was not a licensed company authorised to operate over Network Rail metals.
 From 2007, regular trains operated over the Esk Valley Line from Grosmont to Whitby, thus providing a service over the entire length of the original Whitby and Pickering Railway.
 Services were further improved in 2014 by the re-opening of a second platform at Whitby to enable services to increase from three out and back workings a day to five.
 After a year of operation, the NMYR stated that 120,000 people had travelled over the new operating section to Whitby and that overall in 2014, the railway had attracted nearly 350,000 visitors.

 The preserved line is now a tourist attraction and has been awarded several tourist industry and heritage accolades.

 In 2017, the NYMR received one half of a planned £9.2 million grant from the National Lottery Heritage Fund.
 The balance was paid in May 2019 and was to be used towards the renewal of iron bridges at Goathland railway station and a new carriage shed at Pickering.
 A report in February 2021 said that the railway had received a £1.9 million grant from the government's Culture Recovery Fund.

 The restrictions and lockdowns necessitated by the COVID-19 pandemic in 2020, and into 2021, required the railway to cease operations for months.
 A crisis appeal was successful in raising over £400,000 in donations by September; that had increased to £440,000 by January 2021.
 The 2020 season was postponed by four months and events were cancelled due to the pandemic.
 The railway has received £295,000 in support funding from the Culture Recovery Fund.

 A new carriage stabling facility was opened in September 2021, with space for 40 carriages.

+On 12 June 2023, King Charles III arrived at the Pickering station on the British Royal Train, pulled by the LNER Class A3 4472 Flying Scotsman locomotive, "after a trip through the countryside on the North Yorkshire Moors Railway", according to a news report.